-In addition, the Company leases an office space from TWGI starting May 2014.
+- 1. The Company leases an office space from TWGI starting May 2014.
 The lease is for a period of two years but renewable thereafter upon mutual agreement of both parties.
 The contract has been renewed thrice since then and is currently valid until April 30, 2022.
-Total rental and utilities expense charged to operations amounted to ₱222,000 for both years ended December 31, 2019 and 2018, respectively.
-Payment for rental and utilities are being offset against advances to TWGI outstanding balance.
+Total rental and utilities expense charged to operations amounted to ₱222,000 for both years ended December 31, 2020 and 2019, respectively. - 2.
 In April 2012, the Company has entered into a consultancy agreement with TWGI, whereby the latter will provide corporate planning and financial services on its various corporate functions and undertakings.
 The contract has been renewed four times since then and is currently valid until April 30, 2022.
-Total management fee charged to operations amounted to ₱480,000 for both years ended December 31, 2019 and 2018, respectively.
-Likewise, payments for management fee are being offset against advances to TWGI outstanding balance.
+Total management fee charged to operations amounted to ₱480,000 for both years ended December 31, 2020 and 2019, respectively.